craig8/HELICS/docs/configuration_options_reference.md

 A command-line-like string that specifies options for the core as it connects to the federation.
 These options are:

-- `--broker=` | `broker_address=` | `brokeraddress`: IP address of broker
+- `--broker_address=` | `brokeraddress`: IP address of broker
 - `--brokerport=`: Port number on which the broker is communicating
 - `--broker_rank=`: For MPI cores only; identifies the MPI rank of the broker
 - `--broker_tag=`: For MPI cores only; identifies the MPI tag of the broker
 - `--localport=`: Port number to use when communicating with this core
 - `--autobroker`: When included the core will automatically generate a broker
-- `--key=`: Specifies a key to use when communicating with the broker.
+- `--broker_key=`: Specifies a key to use when communicating with the broker.
 Only federates with this key specified will be able to talk to the broker with the same `key` value.
 This is used to prevent federations running on the same hardware from accidentally interfering with each other.

 In addition to these options, all options shown in the `broker_init_string` are also valid.